FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/cft_download.md

     "weight": "150"
 }Before you start the installation, you should:

-- Download the installation package from {{< TransferCFT/companyname >}} Sphere.
+- Download the installation package from Axway{{< TransferCFT/companyname >}} Sphere.
 - Uncompress or unzip the package.

 The installation package is a zip archive.
-It contains the product, a configuration template file called `initialize.properties`, and the installation program files.
+It contains the product, a configuration template file called initialize.properties, and the installation program files.
 For details on customizing the template file, see <a href="../../../unix_install_start_here/before_you_start_unix/new_install_ux" class="MCXref xref">Customize the initialize.properties file</a>

 > **Note**
 >